prawntea/CloudMagazine/DESIGN.md

 ## Deployment

-Currently, the app is deployed on Vercel due to its fast setup, seamless Git-based deployment, and cost-effectiveness.
+Currently, the app is deployed on Vercel on [cloud-magazine.vercel.app](https://cloud-magazine.vercel.app) due to its fast setup, seamless Git-based deployment, and cost-effectiveness.
 For a production-ready or commercial release, Vercel remains a strong choice because the weather app is predominantly front-end focused, with minimal backend, storage, or authentication requirements.
 Its serverless functions and global CDN provide low-latency API calls, which is well-suited for fetching weather data efficiently.

 If the app were to evolve to require a more sophisticated backend, including persistent storage, user authentication, or complex APIs, I would consider migrating to something with more robust support like AWS Amplify.
 It would also enable me to have more granular control over technical infrastructure.